The Last Rose of Summer: Film, television, radio, media and games

 The song was used in the 2008 video game Endless Ocean 2: Adventures of the Deep as the theme of the Depths area of the Zahhab Region.
 It is also playable on the jukebox that the player can purchase in-game.

 In the 16th (final) episode of the 6th season (2009) of the UK Channel 4 television series Shameless, the song was sung by Jamie Maguire (played by Aaron McCusker) at the funeral of his sister Mandy Maguire (Samantha Siddall).

 The song was featured in FOX TV series,"The Chicago Code" Season 1 Episode 2, "Hog Butcher" (February 2011).
 This traditional Irish song was sung by Jason Bayle, as the uniformed officer during the memorial service of fallen Chicago police officer Antonio Betz.

 In Rooster Teeth Productions' RWBY web series, the name of Summer Rose is a direct reference to the poem.
 The thirteenth line, "Thus Kindly I Scatter", is used as the epitaph on her gravestone in the trailer "Red" and episodes one and twelve of the third season (2015).

+In the Austenland (film) (2013), the character of Lady Amelia Heartwright plays a verse of the song while at the pianforte, in an affected and not particularly skilled manner.

 In the Hangar 13 game Mafia III (2016), one of the main characters, Thomas Burke, can be heard singing this song with sorrow.

 The 2017 film Three Billboards Outside Ebbing, Missouri starts with The Last Rose of Summer, performed by Renée Fleming from the CD The Beautiful Voice by Renée Fleming, the English Chamber Orchestra & Jeffrey Tate 1998.
 The song is played again late in the film, when the central character, Mildred Hayes, hurls Molotov cocktails at the police station.
 The version performed is part of the opera Martha by Friedrich von Flotow.

 In the season 9 premiere of The Walking Dead, Hilltop resident Alden (played by Callan McAuliffe) sang a rendition of The Last Rose of Summer at the funeral of the blacksmith's son Ken.

-Anya Taylor-Joy performs The Last Rose of Summer in the 2020 film adaptation of Emma, based on Jane Austen's 1815 novel of the same name.
+Anya Taylor-Joy performs The Last Rose of Summer in another Austen-related film, the 2020 film adaptation of Emma, based on Jane Austen's 1815 novel of the same name.